The Broken Circle Breakdown

-The Broken Circle Breakdown (also known as Alabama Monroe) is a 2012 Belgian drama film directed by Felix van Groeningen with a screenplay by Carl Joos and van Groeningen.
-It is based on the stage play of the same name by Johan Heldenbergh and Mieke Dobbels.
+The Broken Circle Breakdown (also known as Alabama Monroe) is a 2012 Belgian romantic drama film directed by Felix van Groeningen, from a screenplay by van Groeningen and Carl Joos.
+The film is based on the stage play of the same name by Johan Heldenbergh and Mieke Dobbels.
+Starring Heldenbergh and Veerle Baetens, the film follows musicians Didier (Heldenbergh) and Elise (Baetens), whose relationship is tested when their young daughter Maybelle becomes seriously ill.

-The film garnered critical acclaim and was selected as the Belgian entry for the Best Foreign Language Film at the 86th Academy Awards, and was on the nominated shortlist.
-The film was the winner of Best Foreign Film at the 39th César Awards.
-It was the winner of the 2013 Lux Prize.
+The Broken Circle Breakdown was theatrically released in Belgium on 10 October 2012 and grossed $6 million at the box office.
+The film received critical acclaim and was selected as the Belgian entry for the Best Foreign Language Film at the 86th Academy Awards, and was on the nominated shortlist.
+It won Best Foreign Film at the 39th César Awards, and was also the winner of the 2013 Lux Prize.

 Plot

 The film is set in Ghent, in the Flemish Region of Belgium, and chronicles the lives of Didier (Johan Heldenbergh) and Elise (Veerle Baetens) over seven years as they fall in love through their passion for bluegrass music.
-Didier meets Elise in her tattoo parlour and invites her to the performance of his Bluegrass band.
+Didier meets Elise in her tattoo parlour and invites her to the performance of his bluegrass band.
 They soon fall in love.
 When Didier discovers Elise has a wonderful voice, she joins their band as a singer.
 After a few months, Elise discovers she is unexpectedly pregnant.
 Even though it comes as a shock at first, the couple is happy.
 Their daughter Maybelle is born and for a few years, they live a happy life and have success with their band.

 After her sixth birthday, Maybelle develops cancer and her health quickly deteriorates.
 She succumbs to it within a year.
 The death of Maybelle has a devastating effect on Didier and Elise's relationship and their lives.
 Didier focuses on scientism, especially after George W. Bush opposes embryonic stem cell research under pressure of creationists and the anti-abortion movement.
 Elise finds solace in spiritualism and reincarnation.
 The two grow further and further apart until Elise attempts suicide.
 She is rushed to the hospital but she is found braindead.
 Didier agrees to stop the artificial respiration.
 Finally the band plays a song around Elise's deathbed.